PrefectHQ/prefect/docs/concepts/events-and-resources.md

 ## Resources

 Every event has a primary resource, which describes what object emitted an event.
-Resources are used as quasi-stable identifiers for sources of events, and are consutrcted as dot-delimited strings such as
+Resources are used as quasi-stable identifiers for sources of events, and are consutrcted as dot-delimited strings such as:

 ```
 prefect-cloud.automation.5b9c5c3d-6ca0-48d0-8331-79f4b65385b3.action.0